srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     You can leave the app running for the remainder of this lab to generate multiple alerts.

-### Exercise 9: Review Security Center Alerts
+### Exercise 9: Review Azure Defender for IoT Alerts

 At this point, your console app will have sent enough telemetry to trigger the Custom Alert created earlier.

 > **Tip**:
 > The alert was set up to trigger if less than 1 and more than 5 messages where sent from a device to the cloud within a 5 minute time window.

-#### Task 1: Review the Security Center Dashboard
+#### Task 1: Review the Azure Defender for IoT Dashboard

 1. On the Azure portal menu, click **Dashboard** and then open your IoT Hub.